AVJdataminer/Notes/Springboard Capstone Review.md

 **Presentation**

-The slide deck presents the motivations clearly and
+The slide deck cleary presents the motivations of your data project.
+The EDA visualizations are very informative and bring the audience along with your data investigation process.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NDM3MjQyMywtMTQ0MDIxMDIzNCwxNj
+eyJoaXN0b3J5IjpbNjYwODEzMjIyLC0xNDQwMjEwMjM0LDE2Mj
-I0MDk5NDAxLC0yODA2MzMxODldfQ==
+QwOTk0MDEsLTI4MDYzMzE4OV19
 -->